code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 (https://github.com/code-423n4/2023-02-ethos/blob/73687f32b934c9d697b97745356cdf8a1f264955/Ethos-Core/contracts/BorrowerOperations.sol#L3)

+Recommendation:

+Old version of Solidity is used , newer version can be used (0.8.17)

 ##

 ### [3]  USE NAMED IMPORTS INSTEAD OF PLAIN `IMPORT ‘FILE.SOL’

+Context:
+All contracts

 Using named imports instead of plain imports can make your Solidity code more readable and reduce the risk of naming conflicts between different contracts and libraries